hikeventures/hikeventures.github.io/_posts/reviews/2018-12-01-helinox-chair-one.markdown

 ---
 A while ago I was looking for a camping chair which is lightweight and packs small to take it on my packrafting or photography trips.

 On the <a href="http://www.hikeventures.com/Swedish-Packrafting-Round-Up-2016/">packrafting meetup</a> in Sweden I met one guy who had a Helinox camping chair with him and after some test sitting I became interested to get one for myself and here is a short review about the Helinox Chair Zero which I received from Helinox for testing.
-Helinox is a company from Australia.
+Helinox is a company from South Korea.

 <img src="https://farm5.staticflickr.com/4864/32257805348_203f239573_k.jpg" width="2048" height="1365" alt="Helinox Chair One">